 On occasion, CFT acts as a ticket agent to sell tickets on behalf of another company, organisation or promoter.
 These third parties do not have access to our systems, however we may share basic contact information with them to enable them to administer your purchase.
 A list of third parties we are currently acting on behalf of can be found in the Third Party Events section in our Terms and Conditions on the CFT website along with the information they receive about you.

-We use Personal Data you give us when you purchase a ticket, membership, merchandise, make a donation, join our mailing list or participate in a class or event to carry out fundraising activity.
+We use Personal Data you give us when you purchase a ticket, membership, merchandise, make a donation, opt-in to receive communications or participate in a class or event to carry out fundraising activity.